genephua/Python-MLRModel/README.md

 # Python-MLRModel
-## Transformation of Variables in Multi Linear Regression Models to Solve Multi-Collinearity, Non-Normality and Non-Homoscedasticity of Data
+## Transformation of Variables in Multi Linear Regression Models to Solve Multi-Collinearity of Predictors, Non-Normality and Non-Homoscedasticity of Residuals

 ### Project Details
-The project aims to solve the Multi-Collinearity, Non-Normality and Non-Homoscedasticity of a multi-linear regression model by transforming the variables and using Principal Component Analysis.
+The project aims to solve the Multi-Collinearity, Non-Normality and Non-Homoscedasticity present in a multi-linear regression model by transforming the variables and using Principal Component Analysis.

+### Input features of the dataset
+The dataset contains data about a student's achievement score which was measured by using an index constructed from some standardized test scores, as well as the possible predictors of this achievement score.

+**Response Variable:** Achievement

+**Predictor Variables:** School, Family, Peer

 (a)	Model 1: Additive MLR Model consisting of all 3 predictors:
 Achieve ~ School + Family + Peer